Staying Covid-19 Secure

-Do I need to wear a face covering when visiting CCT Churches?
+Do I need to wear a face-covering when accessing CCT Churches?

-In line with government guidance, to help protect others, you must wear a face covering when visiting CCT churches, unless you have a good reason not to.
+In line with government guidance, to help protect others, you must wear a face-covering when inside CCT churches, unless you have a good reason not to.

 Why have you taken visitor books and other literature away?

-Covid-19 Secure Events can take place in CCT Churches.
-We have updated our usual event risk assessment and management processes with Covid-19 Secure measures, including how to enable events in line with the legal requirements on social gatherings.
-If you would like to hold an event in a CCT Church, we can provide you with guidance on how to ensure this can take place safely.
-Please contact the relevant regional office for more information or complete the enquiries form on our Hire a Church page.
+Between 5 November and 2 December, our churches will be closed, including for events.
+The only exception to this is for funerals.
+If you would like to hold a funeral in a CCT Church, we can provide you with guidance on how to ensure this can take place safely.
+Please contact the relevant regional office for more information.

 Our Champing™ season is now closed for this year, but we’re now taking bookings for 2021 We also have gift vouchers available for giving a gift of adventure – just follow the link below.
 Season dates are from the 26th March until 31st October, with unique churches open all around the country.
 We are all looking forward to more Champing™ when it’s warmer and brighter, and we very much hope you join us for an exclusive and extraordinary overnight stay in 2021.
 Please see our Champing website for further information on individual churches and to make your booking: www.champing.co.uk